Peru Container Glass Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Peru Container Glass Market Analysis by Mordor Intelligence

-The Peru container glass market size reached 406.05 kilotons in 2025 and is projected to expand at a 3.59% CAGR, reaching 484.30 kilotons by 2030.
+The Peru container glass market was valued at 406.05 kilotons in 2025 and estimated to grow from 420.46 kilotons in 2026 to reach 500.69 kilotons by 2031, at a CAGR of 3.55% during the forecast period (2026-2031).
 This growth trajectory underscores the market’s resilience amid regional macro-economic volatility, bolstered by sustainability imperatives, premiumization trends, and Peru’s widening export base.
 Beverage manufacturers continue to prioritize glass for product differentiation and brand heritage, while food processors leverage the material’s barrier properties to preserve flavor integrity over long shipping distances.[1]U.S. Commercial Service, “Peru - Food Processing and Packaging Equipment,” privacyshield.gov Parallel policy support for circular economy initiatives is expected to improve cullet availability, easing raw-material imports and moderating furnace costs.
 Vertical integration among leading producers, combined with Peru’s extensive free-trade agreement network, further underpins capacity additions targeted at regional export opportunities.

 Key Report Takeaways